joanalc24/DMSXL30/DesignPattern/Creational_5/Singleton.md

 # Singleton
 1. Create only one single instance of a class // Singleton()
-2. Provide provide only one global access point to that object. // getInstance()
+2. Provide only one global access point to that object. // getInstance()
 eg: Calendar

 ## Usage scenario